brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 * No iOS app.
 The revolution happened on mobile, people.
 What the actual fuck.
 * Shoulda been Catalyst.
 Dinosaurs wrote this app.
 * Not on the Mac App Store?
 I guess they don’t want users.
+* I would totally use this if it had just this one [feature x], which I can’t believe they shipped without.
+(Multiply this comment by 100, with a different feature x each time.)

 Some feedback will be factually inaccurate, but we like to imagine that too: